 |How to read futures charts, margin requirements, learn the COT report, indicators, and the most popular trading strategies, and prepare for live futures trading

 | Daily watch lists • Trade rooms • Trading scanners • Discord • Live streaming

 Day Trading >

 | Daily watch lists • Trade rooms • Options scanners • Discord • Live streaming

 | Futures target levels • Trade rooms • Real time teaching • Discord • Live streaming

 - Watch for 1st bullish candlestick to form

 - Next, watch for 2nd smaller spinning top or doji candlestick to form

 - Then, watch for 3rd & 4th candlesticks to form lower highs

 - Traders take a short position once price breaks below the 4th candlestick

 - Place stop above the 4th candle

 - Some traders take a long position once price breaks above 4th candle

 - Then place stop below the 4th candle

-They are pretty accurate because they’re confirming another reversal pattern.
+They are pretty accurate because they are confirming another reversal pattern.
 Even though this is a solid pattern, traders may wait for even more confirmation.
 Three inside down patterns are small patterns.
 These make up the larger patterns.